-- What is the incidence of COVID-19 in the country in question compared to the incidence in the parts of the United States where our students come from?
+- What is the incidence of COVID-19 in the destination country compared to the incidence in the parts of the United States where our students come from?

 - How are national and local officials addressing COVID-19 and protecting the public?
 Is the number of cases declining?
 Is the health care system able to handle the needs of foreign visitors like our students?

-- Do CGEE’s emergency and contingency protocols at the site allow for flexibility in course delivery if modes of delivery must be modified mid-semester?
+- Do CGEE’s emergency and contingency protocols at the site allow for flexibility in course delivery if modes of delivery must be modified in the middle of a program

-- Do our local partners feel safe, and do they want in-person programming to occur?
+- Can we ensure an acceptable level of safety for our local hosts?
+Do they want in-person programming to occur?

 Booster shots are believed to confer substantial protection against COVID-19 variants, including Delta and Omicron.

 CGEE's data sources for making determinations include the WHO, the Johns Hopkins University Center for Systems Science and Engineering, and the Minnesota Department of Health.